 Alright, now that I had the basics of driving sorted.
 I was ready to rent a scooter.
 At $6/day it was an easy choice to make.

 My first lesson was: “Here’s the key”, and the contract was a wave of the hand and “you pay later.”

 I angled for a second driving lesson from someone else.
-And this second lesson was a little more in depth and included showing me how to start the bike…. turns out that’s a key piece of the whole process.
+And this second lesson was a little more in-depth and included showing me how to start the bike…. turns out that’s an important piece of the whole process.

 So, now I have a bike and know how to start it, but controlling it is a whole other matter.
 I feel like I’m flying totally out of control.
 But I quickly realize that I’m accelerating when I think I’m slowing down.
 And I manage not to crash my bike into the bushes.
 Success!

 The “wrong” side of the road feeling disappeared immediately.

 But I do need to fill up.
 Because, of course, the bike I rented was totally empty.
 We ended up stopping at the greatest gas station of all time.
 An elderly man on the side of the road with several old vodka bottles full of petrol.

 After a couple minutes of haggling, he agreed to fill us up.
 I don’t know if we won the haggle.
 But our bikes were filled 1/3 of the way for $2 and he helped me back onto the road with a smile.